tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_parameters.md

 ## Time values usually follow ISO or Unix formats
 Time values usually follow either the <a href="http://en.wikipedia.org/wiki/ISO_8601">ISO-8601 format</a>, or the <a href="http://en.wikipedia.org/wiki/Unix_time">Unix timestamp format</a>.
 You can get the Unix time <a href="http://www.unixtimestamp.com/">using a converter</a>.

 The Unix time is the number of milliseconds to the current date from January 1, 1970.
 This number gives you an easy integer to insert into a resource URL, but it's not very readable.
-In contrast, the ISO-8601 format is more readable but more susceptible to formatting or time zone error.
+In contrast, the ISO-8601 format is more readable but more susceptible to formatting or time zone errors.

 ## Construct a table to list the surfreport parameters
+{{activity}}
 For our new surfreport endpoint, look through the parameters available and create a table similar to the one above.

 Here's what my table looks like: